Anmol8591/Mahadev-E-Commerce-Sales-Dashboard/README.md

 Sales by State (Sum of Amount by State)
 Visualization Type: Stacked Line Chart

+Connections:
+Created connections, join new tables, calculations to manipulate data and enable user driven parameters for visualizations

 Purpose: To analyze the distribution of sales across different states.
 Sales by Customer Name (Sum of Amount by Customer Name)

 Visualization Type: Stacked Column Chart

 Purpose: To identify the top contributing customers to overall sales.
 Quantity Sold by Category (Sum of Quantity by Category)

 Visualization Type: Donut Chart

 Purpose: To understand product performance across various categories.
 Quantity Sold by Payment Mode (Sum of Quantity by Payment Mode)

 Visualization Type: Donut Chart

 Purpose: To evaluate customer preferences for different payment methods.
 Monthly Profit Trend (Profit by Month)

 Visualization Type: Stacked Column Chart

 Purpose: To track profit growth or decline on a monthly basis.
 Profit by Sub-Category (Sum of Profit by Sub-Category)

 Visualization Type: Stacked Bar Chart